hedyhli/starcli/README.md

 Rate limit may be hit if starcli sends many repeated requests to GitHub within a short perod of time.

-To avoid this, provide an authetication token using `--auth`:
+To avoid this, provide an authentication token using `--auth`:

 ```
 starcli --auth 'username:password'